What is the best camera for photography? You would be surprised how often we’re asked that question.

 Best Canon camera?

-Canon might not have the newest camera on the market (at the time of writing) but that doesn’t detract away from the amazing quality of their gear.
-Canon arguably is the leader in camera speed, and lens quality.
-Here are our top Canon camera contenders
+This company might not have the newest camera on the market (at the time of writing) but that doesn’t detract away from the amazing quality of their gear.
+This brand arguably is the leader in camera speed, and lens quality.
+Here are our top camera contenders from this company:

 Best Sony camera?